 Allah has blessed us with more things than we can count.
-Whether they are physical, emotional, psychological, financial or any other type of favours, we have been bestowed with them without having to ask and without any sort of payment.
+Whether they are physical, emotional, psychological, financial or any other type of favors, we have been bestowed with them without having to ask and without any sort of payment.
 If one realizes this completely, it is indisputable that we must always be grateful to our Lord and Creator, Allah.

 “And if you would count the favours of Allah, never could you be able to count them.
 Truly, Allah is Oft Forgiving, Most Merciful” (Al Qur’an 16:18)